Jan21493/Linkplay/Downgrade.md

 | image-uboot | - | boot loader uBoot |
 | image-backup | - | backup image |

 I'm not sure if the **<sign>** tag is used.
 I've modified the URLs (different FQDN and path) and got no error.
-Only the following files are downloaded during an upgrade (verified with Up2Stream Amp v2.0):
+Only the following files are downloaded during an upgrade and in that order (verified with Up2Stream Amp v2.0 and Wireshark):
 | URL | Description |
 | --------------- | ------------- |
 | http://silenceota.linkplay.com/wifi_audio_image/products.xml | List of all Linkplay products in XML format with infos and URL |